FailAcademy/learning/adp-london/_lessons/week-04/01a-introducing-postgres.md

 If you have not installed PostgreSQL yet, get the app installer here: https://postgresapp.com/

-In this exercise, we'll go through the process of setting up a few new databases within it, to use throughout the rest of our time with PostgreSQL.
+In this exercise, we'll go through the process of setting up a database within it, to use as the database for your project.

-* Create 2 databases
+* Create a new database using the Postgres cli.
-  We'll use on of these databases to try out new things.
-Once we're comfortable, we'll apply what works to our `production` database.

 * Use the `CREATE USER <name> WITH PASSWORD <pw>` command to create a new user and configure a password for each database.
   See [documentation](https://www.postgresql.org/docs/9.6/static/sql-createuser.html).